collingeorge/MCAT/biochemistry/README.md

 - mitochondrial failure
 - protein structure

-This is how clinicians think — and how the MCAT rewards you for thinking.
+This is biochemistry the way clinicians learn it — and the way the MCAT rewards it.

 ---